-Thai Traditional Postpartum care and treatments are still popular in current Thai culture and are continued by close female family relatives of those who give birth.
+Being an integral part of Thai Traditional Midwifery practices or Moh Tum Yae, Traditional postpartum care and treatments are still popular in contemporary Thai society and are continued by close female family relatives of those who give birth.

-Apart from ‘heat therapy,’ Thai massage is another important activity during the postpartum period.
-Thai massage is given with the principal focus on treating the legs and the back, relieving after-birth pains, improving blood circulation, and regaining normal functioning of the body.
+Apart from “heat therapy,” Thai Massage is another important activity during the postpartum period.
+Thai Massage is given with the principal focus on treating the legs and the back, relieving after-birth pains, improving blood circulation, stimulating lactation (nursing), and regaining normal functioning of the body.

 Today in Thailand, there’s continuous effort made to integrate Thai Traditional Medicine into the national health care system, combining modern contemporary methods with traditional knowledge.
 Modern comprehensive Thai Midwifery courses and studies (of which Yu Fai is a part) are offered at colleges and universities, but also by private licensed institutes or individuals.

-Often, traditional midwifery studies are a component of a larger Thai Traditional Medicine study (which includes traditional medical practice, traditional pharmacy and traditional massage), but at least as often traditional midwifery can be studies separately also, which then takes about 1 year.
+Often, Traditional Midwifery studies are a component of a larger Thai Traditional Medicine study (which includes traditional medical practice, traditional pharmacy and traditional massage).
+However, Thai Traditional Midwifery can be studied separately also, which then takes about one year.